 The situation was a wakeup call for Sarah.
 She’s more aware of the risks of getting a tattoo overseas and she knows what to look for.

 Schoolies is another a really popular time for many young Aussies to head overseas to celebrate the end of high school.
 Just last year, there were reports that a popular Bali nightclub was offering young schoolies $20 tattoos in what was termed ‘filthy conditions’.
 Other young people haven’t been as fortunate as Sarah.
 A few years ago, we heard of two young men who celebrated the end of school in Bali.
 They both got tattoos while on holiday and unfortunately it wasn’t long before they’d unknowingly contracted HIV and also transmitted it to their girlfriends.
-Four young lives were instantly changed.
+Four young lives were instantly changed for life.

 As a young person myself who has often thought about a piercing and tattoo on an overseas trip, I’m glad my indecisiveness stopped me.
 I wish we had more education in high school about how to get tattoos and piercings in a safe way.
 It’s definitely something we need to talk about with each other more.